paulshryock/New-Project-Starter-Kit/README.md

 Sass is linted, transpiled into CSS, post-processed with PostCSS, beautified in development, and minified in production, with source maps.
 JavaScript is linted, transpiled with Babel, bundled with Webpack, concatenated, and minified in production, with source maps.

-This is an open source project which uses the [The Hippocratic License][license].
+This is an open source project which uses [The Hippocratic License][license].

 [NewProjectStarterKit.com][npsk]